Ethiopian Postal Service

 The Ethiopian Postal Service (Amharic: የኢትዮጵያ ፖስታ አገልግሎት), known as Ethiopost, is the national postal service of Ethiopia established in 1894 by Emperor Menelik II.

 History

 The Ethiopian Postal Service was founded by Emperor Menelik II on 9 March 1894; the postal stamps were printed in Paris which sold in Harar in early 1895, later reaching to Dire Dawa, Entoto and Addis Ababa.
-It had valid inland postage of Ethiopia and was not the member of Universal Postal Union (UPU).
-On 1 November 1898, the Emperor sent letter to UPU and Ethiopia became the member.
+It had valid inland postage of Ethiopia and was not a member of the Universal Postal Union (UPU).
+On 1 November 1908, the Emperor sent letter to UPU and Ethiopia became the member.

 The UPU then issued new Ethiopian stamp with bilingual form, and out of seven denominations, the four were designed Menelik's sculpture depicting wearing his golden crown and Lion of Judah.
 The second stamps warranted until 1919 and 15 new stamps were incremented in from that year.